MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/vnet-topology-hub-spoke.md

 ![[0]][0]

 The hub VNet, and each spoke VNet, can be implemented in different resource groups, and even different subscriptions, as long as they belong to the same Azure tenant in the same Azure region.
 This allows for a decentralized management of each workload, while sharing services maintained in the hub VNet.
-However, if you have several spokes that need to connect to the same hub, you will run out of possible peering connections very quickly due to the [limitation on number of VNets peerings per VNet][vnet-peering-limit].

 The architecture consists of the following components.